leonyangela/Laravel-Web-Application/README.md

 * Laravel v5.5
 * Bootstrap v4.1.3

-If you have any suggestion or found some debug, feel free to contact me.
+If you have any suggestions or found some debug, feel free to contact me.